-Gender identity refers to one's internal, deeply-felt sense of being women, male, or something other or in-between, regardless of the sex they were assigned at birth.
+Gender identity refers to one's internal, deeply felt sense of being female, male, or something other or in-between, regardless of the sex they were assigned at birth.
 Everyone has a gender identity that they define for themselves and that they can change.
 One's gender identity can be the same or different from their sex assigned at birth.

 Cisgender (or cis) is used to refer to the alignment of gender identity with sex assigned at birth.
-If one's sex assigned at birth was women and the person identifies as women, then she is cisgender, or a cisgender women, or cis.
+If one's sex assigned at birth was female and the person identifies as female, then she is cisgender, or a cisgender female, or cis.

 Transgender is an umbrella term for people whose gender identity or gender expression differs from the sex they were assigned at birth.
+A person assigned female at birth who identifies as male is a transgender man.
+A person assigned male at birth who identifies is a transgender woman.